We are now accepting applications at this link for the Fall 2017 AFLC! Applications are due by August 25th, 5pm

 The Adjunct Faculty Learning Community (AFLC) is designed to address pedagogical questions that Adjunct Faculty may have and to help them build a community of fellow educators.
 The AFLC will also provide opportunities for Adjunct Faculty to reflect on what they have learned about teaching.

 The members of the Adjunct Faculty Learning Community will be expected to do the following:

-Adjunct Faculty who complete the above expectations for the AFLC by May 5th, 2017 will receive a $200 stipend.
+Adjunct Faculty who complete the above expectations for the AFLC by December 15th, 2017 will receive a $200 stipend.

 Complete this application form

 - Applications are due by August 25th, 2017, 5pm

 Only a limited number of faculty can be selected to participate in the AFLC.
 Your application will be judged, in part, on the strength and thoroughness of your answers to the questions on the application form.
 However, our selection of participants will also be guided by our desire to assemble an AFLC with members from a variety of disciplines and colleges, as well as with a variety of years of teaching experience.